OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 if (time_to_sync)
   cilk_sync;
 ```

+[move the next two paragraphs to the semantics section]

 A sync waits for previous spawns to complete before continuing.
 Sync normally has function scope, meaning it waits for all spawns